This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this easy Eggs Benedict recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serving Eggs Benedict recipe, check out our Leftover Ingredients Recipe Finder.

-• Canadian bacon: This recipe calls for two slices of Canadian bacon, but feel free to substitute with bacon, ham, or prosciutto according to your preference.
+• Canadian bacon: This recipe uses two slices of Canadian bacon, but you can substitute it with bacon, ham, or prosciutto based on your preference.

-• English muffin: While an English muffin is traditional, slices of toasted bread or a halved croissant are excellent alternatives.
+• English muffin: An English muffin is traditional, but toasted bread or a halved croissant are excellent alternatives.

-• Egg yolks: Separate the yolks from the whites.
-The yolks are crucial for the sauce.
-Save the egg whites and use them in any of our egg white recipes like Mini Texas Sheet Cake or a Mini Pavlova.
+• Egg yolks: Use only the yolks for the sauce.
+Save the whites for other recipes like our Mini Texas Sheet Cake or a Mini Pavlova.

-• Butter: Melted, salted butter is ideal for the sauce.
-It adds richness and flavor.
+• Butter: Melted, salted butter adds richness and enhances the flavor of the sauce.

 For the Poached Eggs:

-• Vinegar: Apple cider vinegar is my go-to for poaching eggs, but white or rice vinegar are fine substitutes.
-Vinegar helps the egg whites set properly.
+• Vinegar: Apple cider vinegar is my top choice, but white or rice vinegar also work.
+Vinegar helps the egg whites set during poaching.

 Recipe Variations

-• Smoked Salmon Benedict: Swap out Canadian bacon for smoked salmon.
-This option brings a luxurious, smoky flavor and pairs wonderfully with the rich hollandaise sauce.
+• Smoked Salmon Benedict: Replace Canadian bacon with smoked salmon for a rich, smoky flavor that pairs beautifully with hollandaise.

-• Spinach Florentine Benedict: Add a layer of sautéed spinach beneath the egg.
-This not only adds a fresh, earthy taste but also a nice texture contrast and a boost of nutrients.
+• Spinach Florentine Benedict: Add a layer of sautéed spinach under the egg for an earthy flavor, added texture, and a boost of nutrients.

-• Cheesy Benedict: Sprinkle your choice of cheese, like sharp cheddar or Swiss, over the Canadian bacon before adding the egg.
-It melts beautifully, adding a gooey, cheesy element to your dish.
+• Cheesy Benedict: Sprinkle cheese, like sharp cheddar or Swiss, over the Canadian bacon before adding the egg.
+The melted cheese adds a creamy, indulgent touch.

-• Avocado Benedict: Place a layer of creamy, mashed avocado on the muffin before the egg.
-This adds a rich, buttery flavor and makes for a more substantial, heart-healthy meal.
+• Avocado Benedict: Spread mashed avocado on the muffin before adding the egg for a buttery, heart-friendly twist.

 Save This Recipe!